BRP will manufacture electric motorcycles and reveals results that exceed expectations

 With less travel and the closure of many businesses due to the COVID-19 pandemic, gasoline prices plummeted 39.3% in April compared to the same period last year.
 However, this is not the first time that the cost of fuel has experienced ups and downs.
 If you were born between 1979 and 2003, find out how much it cost for a liter of regular unleaded gasoline (at full service stations) in the year you were born.

-Mr. Boisjoli wanted to be reassuring about the impact of the war on the supply chain.
+Mr. Boisjoli wanted to be reassuring regarding the impact of the war on the supply chain.
 Ukraine is a major producer of neon gas, an essential component in the production of semiconductors.
 The country accounted for nearly 70% of global production, according to rating agency Moody’s.
 The CEO says, however, that the activities of the suppliers do not seem to have been disrupted by this issue for the moment.

 Financial results